remance/Masendor/Readme.md

 The current state of the game and code performance/readibility: ![alt text](https://github.com/remance/Masendor/blob/master/gamestate.png?raw=true)

-Meaning: The revision is looking good.
-Should be able to continue working on the main update again soon.
+Meaning: The update is going well and steady.

 ## History is told by the victor, but sometimes the words of the loser do not fade away